 - To give a nice brownish color to rice fry the onion until turns to golden brown color

-Firstly wash the rice thoroughly under the running water, soak it for 2 hours keep aside
+Firstly wash the rice thoroughly under running water, soak it for 2 hours keep aside

 Take all ingredients and prepare all veggies

-Boil 2.5 cups water in a saucepan for 2 ½ cups rice
+Boil 2.5 cups of water in a saucepan for 2 ½ cups of rice

 Note: if your rice isn’t enough soaked then you use 1.5 cups of water for 1 cup of rice